modevol-com/gqloom/website/content/docs/schema/drizzle.md

 ## Custom Type Mapping

-To adapt to more Prisma types, we can extend GQLoom to add more type mappings.
+To adapt to more Drizzle types, we can extend GQLoom to add more type mappings.

-First, we use `PrismaWeaver.config` to define the configuration of type mapping.
+First, we use `DrizzleWeaver.config` to define the configuration of type mapping.
 Here we import `GraphQLDateTime` and `GraphQLJSONObject` from [graphql-scalars](https://the-guild.dev/graphql/scalars).
 When encountering `date` and `json` types, we map them to the corresponding GraphQL scalars.

 ```ts twoslash
 import { GraphQLDateTime, GraphQLJSONObject } from "graphql-scalars"